Gaudapada: Chapter Four: The Peace of The Firebrand (Alatasanti)

-Karikas 61–81 repeat text on four states from earlier chapters to re-emphasize the premises about impermanence and non-origination.
-Attachment to unreality causes desire, sorrow (Dukkha) and fear, while detachment leads to freeing from such states and to samadhi.
-There are three stages of understanding state Karikas 87–89: Laukika (ordinary. which cognizes object and subject as real), Shuddha laukika (purified ordinary, perceiving is considered real but not the objects) and Lokottara (supramundane, where neither objects nor perceiving are cognized as real).
+Karikas 4.61–81 repeat text on four states from earlier chapters to re-emphasise the premises about impermanence and non-origination.
+Attachment to unreality causes desire, sorrow (dukkha) and fear, while detachment leads to freeing from such states and to samadhi.
+Three stages of understanding are described in Karikas 4.87–89: Laukika (ordinary. which cognises object and subject as real), Shuddha laukika (purified ordinary, where perceiving is considered real but not the objects) and Lokottara (supramundane, where neither objects nor perceiving are cognised as real).

-Karikas 90–100 presents Agrayana (vehicle) to knowing.
+Karikas 4.90–100 presents Agrayana (vehicle to knowing).
 The text states, "all dharmas are without beginning, without variety, and are consciousness only".
-Duality is for the unwise, nonduality and undifferentiated Reality is for the wise and difficult to grasp.
-The last Karikas of the Chapter Four add, translates Karl Potter, "this the Buddhas understand, the Buddha instructs us that consciousness does not reach the dharmas, yet the Buddha said nothing about either consciousness or dharmas!"
+Duality is for the unwise, nonduality and undifferentiated Reality is for the wise, and difficult to grasp.
+The last Karikas of the Chapter Four add, as translated by Karl Potter, "this the Buddhas understand, the Buddha instructs us that consciousness does not reach the dharmas, yet the Buddha said nothing about either consciousness or dharmas!"

+Gaudapada's Soteriology

+According to Gaudapada, liberation is the realisation that the Self is the unborn and has never truly entered into bondage.
+He describes the liberated Self as "unborn" and "calm" and awareness in this state as "independent, calm" and "blissful, unborn, all-knowing".
+In the doctrine of Ajativada, he explains that what does not exist in the beginning or end cannot be real in the present and origination is impossible from being, non-being, both, or neither.
+He further states that bondage and liberation are only imagined states, and that bondage arises though mental projection (vikalpa).
+Liberation follows when both ignorance (sleep) and error (dream/waking) are transcended and the "fourth" state (turiya) is realised.
+Gaudapada separates liberation from waking, dreaming, and the non-awareness of deep sleep.
+Shankara interpreted these states as empirical and as stages through which self-knowledge is attained and liberation is realised through the removal of ignorance by knowledge.